-The panel recommends that a course of an active systemic chemotherapy regimen for metastatic disease, administered for a total perioperative treatment time of approximately 6 months, be considered for most patients undergoing liver or lung resection to increase the likelihood that residual microscopic disease will be eradicated.
-Although systemic therapy can be given before, between, or after resections, the total duration of perioperative chemotherapy should not exceed 6 months.
+The panel recommends that a course of an active systemic therapy regimen for metastatic disease, administered for a total perioperative treatment time of approximately 6 months, be considered for most patients undergoing liver or lung resection to increase the likelihood that residual microscopic disease will be eradicated (category 2B for the use of biologic agents in the perioperative metastatic setting).
+Although systemic therapy can be given before, between, or after resections, the total duration of perioperative systemic therapy should not exceed 6 months.
 A 2012 meta-analysis identified 3 randomized clinical trials comparing surgery alone to surgery plus systemic therapy with 642 evaluable patients with colorectal liver metastases.
-458 The pooled analysis showed a benefit of chemotherapy in PFS (pooled HR, 0.75; CI, 0.62-0.91; P = .003) and DFS (pooled HR, 0.71; CI, 0.58-0.88; P = .003) .001), but not in OS (pooled HR, 0.74; CI, 0.53-1.05; P = .088).
-Another meta-analysis published in 2015 combined data on 1896 patients from 10 studies and also found that perioperative chemotherapy improved DFS (HR, 0.81; 95% CI, 0.72-0.91; P = .0007) but not OS (HR, 0.88; 95% CI, 0.77-1.01; P = .07) in patients with resectable colorectal liver metastases.459
+499 The pooled analysis showed a benefit of chemotherapy in PFS (pooled HR, 0.75; CI, 0.62-0.91; P = .003) and DFS (pooled HR, 0.71; CI, 0.58-0.88; P = .003) .001), but not in OS (pooled HR, 0.74; CI, 0.53-1.05; P = .088).
+Another meta-analysis published in 2015 combined data on 1896 patients from 10 studies and also found that perioperative chemotherapy improved DFS (HR, 0.81; 95% CI, 0.72-0.91; P = .0007) but not OS (HR, 0.88; 95% CI, 0.77-1.01; P = .07) in patients with resectable colorectal liver metastases.
+500 Additional recent meta-analyses have also failed to observe an OS benefit with the addition of adjuvant chemotherapy in resectable metastatic colorectal cancer.
+501,502